OrleansContrib/OrleansShardedStorage/README.md

 ```

-Then add it to the silo like so:
+Then add it to the silo:

 ```
 siloBuilder